bytewax/bytewax/docs/guide/deployment/helm-chart.md

   value: my-dataflow
 ```

-Some of those were already covered in the <project:#container-image>
+Some of those were already covered in the
-section.
+<project:#xref-container-image> section.

 The environment variables can be grouped into two groups: